pschaus/linfo2266/website/source/projects/index.rst

    Gradescope
    --------------

    On `Gradescope <https://www.gradescope.com/>`_, find the written assignment on BnB where you will learn about the TSP and model it on paper with this technique.
-Submit your answers when you are ready.
+You can already answer to the Exercises 1 and 2, while Exercise 3 will need to wait until you complete your implementation.

    Implementation
    ---------------